javiervargas/JLightning/README.md

 </code></pre>

 # TODO
-To expose on the internet use nginx with basic authetication
+Do not expose on the internet use nginx with basic authetication

 Tips: 1DQko54WtKRr4jHj1mKK1upKPhTUfh949q